 Nevertheless, it had never before been possible to globalize this trend and therefore, to analyse it, due to our limited outlook.
 Until recently, we believed the phenomenon limited to a highly confined niche, fostered by the renewed passion for beautiful things inspired to a limited number of comfortable, if not wealthy, few aesthetes…

-That been said, a deep mutation has just been confirmed by a greatly interesting article published by the Reuters Agency.
-It proves, with supporting figures, that masculine elegance is indeed a promising, if not booming, sector.
+That been said, the deep mutation was just been confirmed by a greatly interesting article published by the Reuters Agency.
+It proves, with supporting figures, that masculine elegance is indeed a promising, if not a booming, sector.

 Needless to say, it focuses on its undisputable skyrocketing on the Asian market.
-But what we have suggested above proves indeed that the trend is just as clear in Europe, including, of course, in France.
+But what we have suggested above proves indeed that the trend is just as clear in Europe.

 Any attempt at deciphering this seemingly paradoxical trend, given the current trials of Western economies, is quite treacherous indeed.
-Still, it seems important to engage in such a reflexion on the pages of both Dandy Magazine and PG by trying, in all humility, to understand the forces at play shaping the upsurge, by crossing a variety of perspectives, whether they are economic, sociological and of course, aesthetic.
+Still, it seems important to engage in such a reflexion by trying, in all humility, to understand the forces at play that are shaping the upsurge, by crossing a variety of perspectives, whether they are economic, sociological and of course, aesthetic.

 We shall start with facts.
 Here are a few selected excerpts from the article released by Reuters last December 7th.